rakutenanalytics/ios-rakutenanalytics/README.md

     }
 }
 ```

-#### IDFA tracking on iOS 14.x and above
-@attention If the available IDFA value is valid (non-zero'd) the RAnalytics SDK will use it.
-This change was implemented in response to Apple's [announcement](https://developer.apple.com/news/?id=hx9s63c5) that they have delayed the below requirement to obtain permission for user tracking until early 2021.

-If the app is built with the iOS 14 SDK and embeds the [AppTrackingTransparency framework](https://developer.apple.com/documentation/apptrackingtransparency), the Analytics SDK uses IDFA on iOS 14.x and greater only when the user has authorized tracking.
-Your app can display the IDFA tracking authorization popup by adding a `NSUserTrackingUsageDescription` key in your Info.plist and calling the [requestTrackingAuthorization function](https://developer.apple.com/documentation/apptrackingtransparency/attrackingmanager/3547037-requesttrackingauthorization).

-@code{.swift}
-ATTrackingManager.requestTrackingAuthorization { status in
-    switch status {
-    case .authorized:
-        // Now that tracking is authorized we can get the IDFA
-        let idfa = ASIdentifierManager.shared().advertisingIdentifier

-    default: () // IDFA is not authorized
-    }
-}
-@endcode

 @subsection analytics-set-userid Manually set a user identifier
 From version 5.2.0 there is a new `setUserIdentifier:` API available for your app to manually set the tracking user identifier.
 After calling the API the user identifier that you set will be used for subsequent tracked events.